CNF Investments

 Series B in 2000

-PaylinX specializes in the design, development, and marketing of point-of-sale (POS) software solutions, with a focus on providing comprehensive support services for its products.
-The company offers a payment server that facilitates real-time authorization and settlement of credit card and other payment transactions.
-Its payment solutions empower businesses to accept and process transactions across various sales channels, including web storefronts, call centers, interactive voice response systems, in-store POS systems, and kiosks.
-Founded in 1994 and based in Foster City, California, PaylinX was acquired by Cybersource in July 2000, positioning itself as a key player in the evolving landscape of e-commerce payment services.
+PaylinX is a company that specializes in the design, development, and marketing of point-of-sale (POS) software solutions, alongside providing support services for its products.
+Founded in 1994 and based in Foster City, California, PaylinX offers a payment server capable of managing the authorization and settlement of credit card and other payment transactions in real-time.
+Its payment solutions enable businesses to accept and process transactions across various sales channels, including web storefronts, call centers, interactive voice response systems, in-store POS systems, and kiosks.
+By integrating with third-party processors and merchant banks, PaylinX facilitates seamless transaction processing and helps merchants maintain strong customer relationships and efficient financial management systems.
+In July 2000, the company was acquired by Cybersource.

 Spot something off?
 Help us improve by flagging any incorrect or outdated information.
 Just email us at support@teaserclub.com.
 Your feedback is most welcome.